GreyJohnsonGit/TCP-Messenger/README.md

 ### 3.f - (5%)

-Have messages are recieved by the server and update bitfield inside of PeerInfo. _Fully Implemented_
+Have messages are received by the server and update bitfield inside of PeerInfo. _Fully Implemented_

 **Files**: include/ServerController.h include/PeerInfo.h src/ServerController.cpp src/PeerInfo.cpp